 - Stable: People with largely defined and certain income or those in formal sector - Emergent: Those with decent income though unstable and volatile, such as SME entrepreneurs, - Savvy: Those with high irregular but predictable income with equally high expenses, like young urban professionals such as designers, lawyers and, architects user experience using multiple digital channels for customers than before.
-A prospect no longer needs to walk to a physical branch to open a personal retirement account; this can now be done online in a matter of minutes.
-The products have therefore been refined through technology to suit the young savers space.
+A prospect no longer needs to walk to a physical branch to open a personal matter of minutes.
+The products have therefore been refined through technology to suit the young savers